spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/4-kinesis/1-simple-producer-consumer.md

 ## Results

-You will notice the `test-kinesis-stream` Kinesis stream automatically created by the producer application when it bootstraps.
+You can see the `test-kinesis-stream` Kinesis stream is automatically created by the producer application when it bootstraps.

 ![Kinesis Stream Listing](images/Kinesis-Stream-Listing.png)

-Once when both the applications are up and running, you should see the following in the consoles.
+Once both the applications are up and running, you should see the following in the consoles.

 Producer: